0x1-A/AutoMemProc_Beta/README.md

 ## Recommendtion

-- Store automemproc.ps1 in the same folder as the imagefile for quick detection.
+- Store automemproc.ps1 in the same folder as the imagefile for more faster file selection.

 ## Contact